galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 >        - *"Bandwidth"*: `5.0`
 >        - *"Width of overlapping m/z slices"*: `0.01`
 >
-> You can leave the other parameters to zero.
+> You can leave the other parameters with their default values.
 >
 {: .hands_on}